SamuelSwartzberg/randomEvents/README.md

 # How to use it

 Navigate to your version of Facebooks Discover Events (probably: https://www.facebook.com/events/discovery/), and set your date&time range as well as your location.
+Then, you have two options:

+## Option 1 (recommended): The bookmarklet

+Add a bookmark, preferrably to your bookmark bar.
+Give it a name of your choice, and copy the line of code from bookmarklets.js *in its entirety*.
+Press ok, and whenever you want to use it, just be on the page mentioned above, and click it.
+Wait a bit (100 seconds, to be precise), then, after a lot of scrolling, it should have picked an event for you.
+Congrats and have fun!

+## Option 2: The console

 Open your Javascript Console ([Here's how](https://webmasters.stackexchange.com/questions/8525/how-do-i-open-the-javascript-console-in-different-browsers)), copy&paste the whole code in the .js file, and press enter.
 Wait a bit (100 seconds, to be precise), then, after a lot of scrolling, it should have picked an event for you.
 Congrats and have fun!

 # How to trust it